Dining

 The Dining Hall is a central part of life at St Hugh’s, and is a wonderful gathering space for those living on and off campus.

-College members with known allergies (mild or serious) should notify the Catering Manager at the start of each term.
-The most up to date email can be found here: https://www.st-hughs.ox.ac.uk/current-students/food/.
+College members with religious or cultural dietary requirements, and/or known allergies (mild or serious), should notify the Catering Manager at the start of each term.
+The most up-to-date email can be found here: https://www.st-hughs.ox.ac.uk/current-students/food/.

 Typical meals at the Dining Hall